 The Daigous are playing the connecting role and many brands are capitalising.

-But again, it’s a different route to market from the norm and some brand owners are embracing it and reaping the benefits, others are more wary and observing rather than driving the change.
+But again, it’s a different route to market from the norm and some brand owners are embracing it and reaping the benefits, others are more wary and observing rather than leading the change.